Hazmi35/eslint-config/README.md

 - [prettier](./conf/prettier.js) - For usage with [Prettier](https://prettier.io).
 - [browser](./conf/browser.js) - For usage within a browser environment (DOM and Web APIs).
 - [node](./conf/node.js) - For usage within a [Node.js](https://nodejs.org) environment.
-- [edge](./conf/edge.js) - For usage within a edge/serverless environment.
+- [edge](./conf/edge.js) - For usage within an edge/serverless environment.
 For example [Cloudflare Workers](https://workers.cloudflare.com/) or others.
 - [modules](./conf/modules.js) - For usage with [ES Modules](https://nodejs.org/api/esm.html).

 ### Configuration
-Create a `eslint.config.js` file in the root of your project and add the following code:
+Create an `eslint.config.js` file in the root of your project and add the following code:

 <details>
 <summary>Node.js with ESM</summary>